markusmoenig/Eldiron/docs/docs/characters_items/events.md

 - **Value**: `entity_ids` *(array)*
 - **Description**: Called when proximity tracking was enabled via [set_proximity_tracking](server_commands#set_proximity_tracking) and other entities are in radius.
 Useful for NPCs to interact with other characters (attack, talk, heal, etc.).

 ---

+### `respawn`

+- **Value**: *(None)*
+- **Description**: Sent to NPCs after the official ruleset respawns them.
+At this point the NPC is visible, active, back at its spawn point, restored to full health, and has its startup loadout and behavior state restored.
+Player respawn is script-controlled and does not use this automatic event.

+---